MikeDevice/first-follow/README.md

 # first-follow
-Calculator for finding first, follow and predict sets by the grammar.
+Calculator for finding first, follow and predict sets for a grammar.

 ## Installation
 ```